It's just good business to have an office dating policy in place.

 - Forbidding dating in the office is not always an option.
 State laws may prevent you from making a no-dating rule for your business.

 Employees are still human.
 They experience emotions, form bonds and develop feelings.
 Sometimes, this happens in the workplace.

-Businesses have a say whether an office romance can happen within the confines of the organization.
-While you don't necessarily have to ban dating altogether, often the answer to the question of whether romantic relationships are allowed is, "It depends."
+Businesses have a say in whether an office romance can happen within the confines of the organization.
+You don't necessarily have to ban dating altogether; sometimes the answer to the question of whether workplace romantic relationships are allowed is, "It depends."

 For instance, Mair said, his company does not permit relationships between any worker and their subordinate.
-And in the age of the #MeToo movement, this couldn't be more prudent.
+In the age of the #MeToo movement, this couldn't be more prudent.